x

 In rural eastern Williamson County, a brush fire started Monday and continued into Tuesday on a homeowner's property.
 Williamson County ESD responded to the fire.

-"There is no outside burning both day and night.
+"There is no outside burning, both day and night [under the current burn ban].
 With the dry conditions, it could turn into something very quickly," Williamson County ESD firefighter Tyler Graham said.

 Firefighters were able to contain the 16-acre fire.

-"There is a certainty an uptick of requests from local departments across the state to Texas A&M to assist,” said Kari Hines, spokesperson for Texas A&M Forest Service.
+"There is a certainty an uptick of requests from local departments across the state to Texas A&M to assist,” Kari Hines, spokesperson for Texas A&M Forest Service said.

 As Central Texas continues to grow, more and more developers are putting up houses further outside city limits and in rural areas.

-"Anywhere you have people where you didn't used to live, there is a potential for more wildfires to start since we are the No. 1 cause," said Hines.
+"Anywhere you have people where you didn't used to live, there is a potential for more wildfires to start since we are the No. 1 cause," Hines said.

 While it’s not mandated, the forest service does encourage both developers and homeowners to follow some guidelines to try to protect homes from wildfires.

-"Just the structure itself and the first 5 feet make the difference when it comes to come survivability.
-Having vents around your house protecting with a one-eighth mesh makes the biggest difference," said Hines.
+"Just the structure itself, and the first 5 feet make the difference when it comes to come survivability.
+Having vents around your house protecting with a one-eighth mesh makes the biggest difference," Hines said.

 Before You Leave, Check This Out